lenelise/django/mysecondproject/README.md

 A testing script for JWT authentication is httptest.py.
 It is just a script we have used during development to test the feature (and debugging a very annoying :beetle:), nothing more or nothing less.

-## Logging
-Added something in settings, but honestly not sure what it does at the moment (or if it does anything at all).
-Need to read up on this.

 ## Pagination

 According to this [stackoverflow](https://stackoverflow.com/questions/46916128/how-do-you-paginate-a-viewset-using-a-paginator-class) it seems like global or custom pagination settings won't work with viewset :screem_cat: